JRosadoDiaz/at_skill_assessment/init/readme.txt

 -- Reload systemd to see new service sudo systemctl daemon-reload

--- Enable the service to start automatically on boot sudo systemctl enable pinger.service
+-- Enable/Disable the service to start automatically on boot sudo systemctl enable/disable pinger.service

 -- Start the service manually
 sudo systemctl start pinger.service